 “Today, it’s not about getting the traffic; it’s about getting the targeted and relevant traffic. ”

 — Jill Whalen, former CEO of High Rankings and co-founder of Search Engine Marketing New England

 In today’s online world, every website is launched with mostly one goal in mind; getting visitors.
 With over 1.7 billion websites on the web according to Website Live Stats, you can only imagine how big of a bloodbath it is to get in front of your target audience.

 However, one little hack that surfaced more than two decades ago has changed things forever.
 This little hack is called Search Engine Optimization (SEO).

 By definition, SEO is the practice of improving the quality and quantity of a website’s traffic.
 But, in today’s world, it is not only limited to that.
 Nowadays, pages are optimized to get noticed by Google first and then rank in the upper spectrum of search results.
 The same applies to optimizing blogs for Google.

-Old-school SEO writing was just about using the right keywords, but modern-day SEO is quite different and comprehensive.
+Old-school SEO writing was just about using the right keywords, but modern-day blog SEO is quite different and comprehensive.
 It relies on elements like page structure, page authority, domain authority, content relevance, knowledge and information transfer, page experience, keyword usage, and more.
 Let’s understand how to use them to your benefit to nail the SEO for your blog.

-Before we dive into the nitty-gritty of optimizing a page, let’s first understand the various facets of SEO.
+Before we dive into the nitty-gritty of optimizing a page, let’s first understand the various facets of blog SEO.
 They are broadly divided into two groups, On-Page SEO and Off-Page SEO.
 While the end goal of both is the same, the way they work is quite different.
 Here are their differences: